 - Futurama: The episode "The Deep South" kicks off with Hermes realizing that he accidentally filed for a mandatory fishing license instead of a pet license for Nibbler.
 The entire Planet Express crew goes out to sea for a fishing trip, with the delivery crew having varying degrees of success.
 Most of the rest of the episode is about what happens after a whale drags the Planet Express ship underwater.

 - Gravity Falls: "The Legend of the Gobblewonker", in which Dipper, Mable and Soos try to capture photographic evidence of a lake monster.

-- Hey Arnold!: "Fishing Trip", in which Arnold and Gerald try to find a fish his grandfather tried to catch years ago but wind up letting it go.
+- Hey Arnold!: "Big Caesar", in which Arnold and Gerald try to find the said fish his grandfather tried to catch years ago but wind up letting it go.